treesturn/TCP_IP_Stack/README.md

 # TCP_IP_Stack
-Ongoing project on TCP/IP Stack implementation using C programming
+Ongoing project on a simulation of TCP/IP Network Stack data exchange, using C programming